-- 6. The CPF is not an analytic document, but it is underpinned by the systematic and evidence-based analysis of the SCD.
-The CPF is a short document that provides an integrated and selective framework for the WBG's partnership with the country.
-The degree of planned or actual engagement by individual WBG institutions may vary depending on the country's challenges and opportunities and on the ability of individual WBG institutions to engage.
-As appropriate, the CPF may be complemented by joint implementation plans, which provide more detail on how the different institutions of the WBG intend to collaborate to support objectives in selected priority areas. - 7.
-The CPF is normally prepared every four to six years for each country in which the WBG has planned or ongoing activities financed by IDA, IBRD or Bank Administered Trust Funds.
-Its timing and duration are aligned with country conditions (e.g., the political cycle or national development strategy preparation).
-Some flexibility is permitted in the timing of the preparation of CPF and PLRs (see below), to take relevant country developments into account. - 8.
+- 6. The CPF is set out in a short document that provides an integrated and selective framework for the WBG's partnership with the country.
+However, the degree of planned or actual engagement by individual WBG institutions may vary depending on the country's challenges and opportunities and on the ability of individual WBG institutions to engage.
+As appropriate, the CPF may be complemented by joint implementation plans, which provides more detail on how different institutions of the WBG intend to collaborate to support objectives in selected priority areas. - 7.
+The CPF is normally prepared every four to six years for each country in which one or more of the WBG institutions has or have a planned or ongoing program.2 Its timing and duration are aligned with country conditions (e.g., the political cycle or national development strategy preparation).
+Some flexibility is permitted in the timing of preparation of CPF and PLRs (see below), to take relevant country developments into account. - 8.
 The CPF builds selectively on the country's own development program.
 The CPF process involves a dialogue with the country authorities, as well as citizens and other stakeholders, about the country's development program.
-The CPF articulates a results-based engagement, centered on a results framework, that lays out the objectives that the WBG activities are expected to help the country achieve, and links those objectives to the country's development goals.
+The CPF articulates a results-based engagement, centered on a results framework, which lays out the objectives that the WBG activities are expected to help the country achieve and how those objectives are linked to the country's development goals.
 The CPF objectives are derived from those country development goals that reflect the WBG's comparative advantage and are aligned with the goals of ending extreme poverty and increasing shared prosperity.
-The CPF indicates the expected lending volume, as well as possible instruments of engagement.
+The CPF indicates the expected lending volume, and as well as possible instruments of engagement.